Marfan Syndrome

 History of Present Illness

-- Patients often report tall stature with disproportionately long limbs and fingers (arachnodactyly).
+Patients commonly report tall stature with long limbs and fingers (arachnodactyly) progressing over years.

 Past Medical History

-- History of skeletal abnormalities such as scoliosis or pectus excavatum.
+Skeletal abnormalities such as scoliosis or pectus excavatum often noted in childhood.

 Family History